informatics-isi-edu/ermrest/user-doc/annotation.md

 `tag:isrd.isi.edu,2016:visible-foreign-keys`

-This key indicates that the presentation order and visibility for foreign keys in a table, useful when presenting "related entities".
+This key indicates that the presentation order and visibility for foreign keys referencing a table, useful when presenting "related entities".

 Supported JSON payload pattern: